KenethGarcia/ClassiPyGRB/README.md

 ![Logo](docs/Animations/images/logo.jpeg)

-**ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Bursts (GRB) from the [Swift/BAT Telescope] database (https://swift.gsfc.nasa.gov/about_swift/bat_desc.html).
+**ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Bursts (GRB) from the [Swift/BAT Telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html) database.
 It is distributed over the GNU General Public License Version 2 (1991).
 Please read the complete description of the method and its application to GRBs in this [publication](JOSS_Docs/paper.md)

 [Jespersen et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJ...896L..20J/abstract) showed that Swift/BAT GRBs can cluster into two groups when t-SNE is performed.
 In this repository, we replicate this work by adding more recent data from the Swift/BAT catalog (up to July 2022).
 We also included a noise-reduction and  an interpolation tools for achieving a deeper analysis of these data.